Overcoming Trials

 Does it feel too hard to keep clinging to God?
 Don’t lose heart.
 He is holding onto you with a grip that won’t let go.

 Are you in the middle of a difficult season?
 I have a free gift for you today.
-My 20-day devotional Glimpses of Hope for When Life Lets You Down will help lift your head.
-You will find 20 daily readings, Bible verses, and more.
+My online devotional Glimpses of Hope for When Life Lets You Down will help lift your head.
+You will find daily readings, Bible verses, and more.
 This online devotional will help you heal in God’s presence.
 It’s yours right here.

-If you enjoyed visiting today, I invite you to check out my print books.
 God wants to work in your life to accomplish what you’ve been unable to do through willpower alone.
 Lean Into Grace: Let God’s Grace Heal Your Heart, Refresh Your Soul, and Set You Free shares practical ways to experience God’s freedom, healing, power, and presence in your life.
-Find this life-changing book right here.
+Find this life-changing book as a free eBook on Kindle Unlimited or for 12.99 in print right here.
+(If you do not have Kindle Unlimited, you can try it out with a free three-month trial!)
 This book will transform your life and revitalize your relationship with the Lord!

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.